boardroom-inc/stateless/docs/guides/ethereum-high-yield-savings-account.md

 ---
-title: Get a High-Yield Savings Account on Ethereum - EthHub
+title: Get a High-Yield Savings Account on Ethereum - stateless

 description: Learn how to use Ethereum as a high yield savings account.
 ---